IepIweidieng/TJAPlayer3/tja.md

 Except when preceded by a `text` value, `//` starts a comment which ends at the end of the line and is ignored along with the `//`.

 * Comments were never allowed in the original TJF format.
+* The comment syntax is (likely) borrowed from the SM format, which is borrowed from the DWI format, which is likely inspired from the C(++) programming language.

 Except when preceded by a `text` value, line-final whitespaces (after ignoring comments) are ignored.